lab4d/docker-rpi-ws281x-mqtt/README.md

 This does not work yet due to some permission issues i am still figuring out!

 ## Installation
-- copy the contents to /addons/rpi-ws directory
+- copy the contents to /addons/rpi-ws
-- go to Supervisor/Add-on Store and it should appear under "Local Addons"
+- go to Supervisor/Add-on Store and it should appear under "Local Add-ons"

 ## Environmental variables
 - `LED_GPIO` *(required)*